broodwork/raystack/.docs/index.md

-# Cotlette Technical Documentation
+# Raystack Technical Documentation

 ## Overview

-Cotlette is a modern, Django-inspired web framework built on top of FastAPI.
+Raystack is a modern, Django-inspired web framework built on top of FastAPI.
 It provides a familiar project structure, its own ORM, template rendering, and a set of management commands for rapid web development.
-Cotlette is designed for both beginners and advanced users who want the power of FastAPI with the convenience of Django-like tools.
+Raystack is designed for both beginners and advanced users who want the power of FastAPI with the convenience of Django-like tools.

 ---